svanderburg/php-sbdata/README.md

 In addition to text fields, this framework also provides:
 * `GenericTextAreaField` to display text areas with custom validation
 * `GenericHiddenField` to display hidden fields with custom validation
+* `VisibleField` that captures common properties of any type of visible field
 * `Field` that captures common properties of any type of field

 Values